mayavchung/mayavchung.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Research Associate at the [High Meadows Environmental Institute](https://environment.princeton.edu/) at Princeton University.
+I am a Postdoctoral Research Associate at the [High Meadows Environmental Institute](https://environment.princeton.edu/) at Princeton University.
 My research explores intersections between climate and human health, as well as global climate variability and change.
 I enjoy connecting different tools (climate models and observational data), timescales (seasonal to centennial), and processes spanning weather and climate.

 I received my PhD in Atmospheric and Oceanic Sciences from Princeton University where I was a Science, Technology, and Environmental Policy Fellow at HMEI.
 I received my BA in Earth and Planetary Sciences from Harvard University.